athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Gathlain Wanderer.md

 abilities_mid:
   - name: ""
   - name: "Final Jape"
     desc: "  When the gathlain dies, their wings explode into a cloud of toxic mist.
-Each creature within a 5-foot emanation takes 1d6 poison damage (DC 18 Fortitude check save)."
+Each creature within a @Template[emanation|distance:5] takes 1d6 poison damage (DC 18 Fortitude check save)."

 attacks:
   - name: ""